Dara Shikoh: Marriage

 Wedding procession of Dara Shikoh, with Shah Shuja and Aurangzeb behind him.
 Royal Collection Trust, London.

 During the lifetime of his mother Mumtaz Mahal, Dara Shikoh was betrothed to his half-cousin, Princess Nadira Banu Begum, the daughter of his paternal uncle Sultan Parvez Mirza.
 He married her on 1 February 1633 at Agra amidst great celebrations, pomp and grandeur.
 By all accounts, Dara and Nadira were devoted to each other and Dara's love for Nadira was so profound that unlike the usual practice of polygyny prevalent at the time, he never contracted any other marriage.
 The imperial couple had seven children together; among them three sons, Sulaiman Shikoh, Mumtaz Shikoh, and Sipihr Shikoh, and a daughter, Jahanzeb Banu Begum, survived to play important roles in future events.

-A great patron of the arts, Dara ordered for the compilation of some refined artwork into an album which is now famous by the name of 'Dara Shikhoh Album'.
+A great patron of the arts, Dara ordered for the compilation of some refined artwork into an album which is now famous by the name of 'Dara Shikoh Album'.
 This album was presented by Dara to his wife, Nadira Banu Begum, in 1641.
 It is one of the few Mughal albums that have their original miniatures, calligraphy, and original covers intact.

 Dara had at least two concubines, Gul Safeh (also known as Rana Dil) and Udaipuri Mahal (a Georgian or Armenian slave girl).
 Udaipuri later became a part of Aurangzeb's harem after her master's defeat.

 Military service

+The failed Mughal Siege of Kandahar in 1653, led by Dara Shikoh.
+Attributed to Payag.
+Mughal, mid-17th century.
+Padshahnama.

 On 10 September 1642, Shah Jahan formally confirmed Dara Shikoh as his heir, granting him the title of Shahzada-e-Buland Iqbal ("Prince of High Fortune") and promoting him to command of 20,000-foot and 20,000 horse.
 In 1645, he was appointed as subahdar (governor) of Allahabad.
 He was promoted to a command of 30,000-foot and 20,000 horse on 18 April 1648, and was appointed Governor of the province of Gujarat on 3 July.

 The struggle for succession

-On 6 September 1657, the illness of emperor Shah Jahan triggered a desperate struggle for power among the four Mughal princes, though realistically only Dara Shikoh and Aurangzeb had a chance of emerging victorious.
+On 6 September 1657, the illness of emperor Shah Jahan triggered an armed power struggle among the four Mughal princes: Dara Shukoh, Shah Shuja, Aurangzeb, and Murad Baksh.
+Realistically, Dara Shikoh and Aurangzeb had the best chance of emerging victorious.
 Shah Shuja was the first to make his move, declaring himself Mughal Emperor in Bengal and marching towards Agra from the east.
-Murad Baksh allied himself with Aurangzeb.
+The brothers made various temporary alliances with each other and fought over the next two years.
+Dara Shukoh fought with Aurangzeb in two major battle: The Battle of Dharmat and the Battle of Samugarh.

+Aurangzeb decisively defeated Dara Shukoh at Samugarh in 1658.
+Dara fled from the battle scene and soon left Shahjahanabad, leaving the capital city to Aurangzeb.
+An Afghan ally of Aurangzeb captured Dara Shukoh in 1659 and sent him to Shahjahanabad as Aurangzeb's prisoner.